Porchezhiyan04/Udemy-Clone-website/README.md

 **HTML**: Structure and content of the web pages.
 **CSS**: Styling and layout of the website.

-Thank you visiting my Udemy-Clone website!
+Thank you visiting my Udemy-Clone website